Császármorzsa - Kaiserschmarrn - Emperor's Mess Recipe

 Directions

-- Warm the milk, then add to the semolina in a bowl.
-Let this mixture rest for around 15 minutes.
+Warm the milk, then add it to the semolina in a bowl.
+Let the mixture rest for about 15 minutes.

 - Separate the egg yolks from the whites.
 Beat the egg whites until stiff.

-Add the yolks to the semolina mixture together with the flour and sugar and mix thoroughly.
-Finally, add the beaten egg whites and the grated lemon peel and combine them into an even batter.
+Add the yolks to the semolina mixture with the flour and sugar and mix thoroughly.
+Finally, combine the beaten egg whites and the grated lemon peel into an even batter.

 - Heat the butter in a non-stick pan on medium heat.
 Add the batter once the butter has melted and evenly coated the bottom of the pan.

-- Fry until the bottom is golden, then use a spatula to break it up into small pieces and continue frying until the pieces are golden brown.
+Fry until the bottom is golden, then use a spatula to break it into small pieces and continue frying until the pieces are golden brown.

-Serve with apricot jam and a light dusting of icing sugar.
+Serve with strawberry jam and a light dusting of icing sugar.